Françoise Abanda: 2011–12

 In 2011, Abanda reached the third round of the junior US Open in singles.
 In May 2012, she was eliminated in the third round of the junior French Open in singles, and in the quarterfinals in doubles.
-She lost in the semifinals of the junior Wimbledon in June 2012 in both singles and doubles.
+She lost in the semifinals of the Junior Wimbledon in June 2012 in both singles and doubles.
 She played and won her first professional match at the $25k event in Granby in July, defeating world No. 331, Jennifer Elie, in the first round before losing to compatriot Eugenie Bouchard in the second.
 She also reached the doubles semifinals.
-In August, she reached last round qualies at the Rogers Cup as a wildcard, with a win over world No. 104, Irina Falconi, in the second round.
+In August, she reached last round qualifiers at the Rogers Cup as a wildcard, with a win over world No. 104, Irina Falconi, in the second round.

 Abanda then won in September the G1 tournament in Repentigny, becoming only the second Québécoise (after Eugenie Bouchard in 2011), and fourth Canadian to win the title there.
 She made it to the quarterfinals of the junior US Open in doubles at the beginning of September.
 Also in 2012, she won the GB1 Pan American Closed ITF Championships, with a win over fellow Canadian Carol Zhao in the final.
 In October 2012, Abanda reached the doubles semifinals at the $50k event in Saguenay.
 She reached a week later her second straight doubles semifinals, this time at the $50k Toronto Challenger.